On the properties of X-ray corona in Seyfert 1 galaxies: Relation between and

-We also calculated the Pearson's correlation coefficient and the null hypothesis probability for no correlation to check the significance of the linear fit, and we found $r$ = 0.90 and $p$ = 3.37$\times$$10^{-15}$.
-These observations thus indicate that for the sample of sources studied in this work, the generally accepted relation of $\rm{E_{cut}}$ = 2$-$3 $\rm{kT_{e}}$ holds good, given the large error bars in $\rm{E_{cut}}$ and $\rm{kT_{e}}$ measurements.
-Most of our sources lie around the $\rm{E_{cut}}$ = 3 $\rm{kT_{e}}$ line.
+We calculated the Pearson's correlation coefficient and the null hypothesis probability for no correlation to check the significance of the linear fit, and we found $r$ = 0.97 and $p$ = 0.006.
+We also used the \textit{Astronomy SURVival Analysis} (\textit{ASURV}) package \citep{1985ApJ...293..192F} to take into account the lower limits in the $\rm{E_{cut}}$ and $\rm{kT_{e}}$ measurements.
+We derived the bivariate correlation and linear regression parameters using Spearman's rho and the Schmitt method and found $\rm{E_{cut}}$ = 3.54 $\rm{kT_{e}}$ + 13.99 These observations thus indicate that for the sample of sources studied in this work, $\rm{E_{cut}}$ and $\rm{kT_{e}}$ maintain a strong correlation with most of our sources lying above the $\rm{E_{cut}}$ = 3 $\rm{kT_{e}}$ line.